AhmedRafique/MagicLoveWonderland/README.md

 ✨ Magic Love Wonderland ✨
 =========================

 A deeply personal and interactive web experience designed to celebrate love through a collection of magical, animated features.
-This project transforms a simple webpage into an immersive wonderland, perfect for anniversaries, proposals, or just as a special surprise for a loved one.
+This project transforms a simple webpage into an immersive wonderland, perfect for anniversaries, proposals, or just as a special surprise for Radwa.

 ---